 The Continuity of the Conventional “Me”

-We spoke about how things can either last forever or for a short time.
+Things can either last forever or for a short time.
 From the Mahayana point of view, each individual conventional “me” lasts forever, with no beginning and no end.
 Although an individual’s five aggregates may expand during a lifetime and then primarily exist in potential form during the bardo in between lives, the continuity of each individual mind or mental activity also goes on with no beginning and no end.
 It continues through to enlightenment as well.
 Different Indian Buddhist tenet systems assert different levels or aspects of mind as having an unbroken continuity that goes on forever.
 But, regardless of which system we follow, there is always some aspect of mental activity that can serve as a basis for the imputation “me” and, because of that, we can say that the conventional “me” goes on forever.

-I thought that a person ceases to exist when they attain nirvana.
+Participant: I thought that a person ceases to exist when they attain nirvana.

 That’s why I said, “according to Mahayana.”
 According to Theravada and perhaps other schools of Hinayana, the mental continuum ends at parinirvana, after you become a Buddha or an arhat and die.
 There are different theories.
 In any case, that attainment is probably a long way off for most of us, so our mind-streams are going to last for a long time.

 According to Mahayana, karma can be purified, in the sense of being cleansed away, without needing to ripen.
 According to Theravada, all karma will ripen, even if in trivial forms, before we attain parinirvana.
 No Buddhist system asserts that karma goes on forever.

 There is a big difference between thinking that my mind-stream will end when I become an arhat and thinking that it will go on forever.